Waljee-Zhu-ML-Projects/HOSEA-Package/README.md

 0.0.0.9010

+- Added Z transform to MICE
+- Fixed MICE binary imputation
-- MICE imputation and new models
+- New MICE imputer and new models
+- Now, the package contains all the necessary for MICE or SRS imputation + prediction

 0.0.0.9009